-If you’re sick of using the Musical Typing keyboard in Garageband, then look no further than this article.
 Connecting a keyboard MIDI controller to Garageband is incredibly simple.
-I’ll walk you through a quick summary on how to do it, followed by a more in-depth step-by-step process.
+I’ll walk you through a quick summary of how to do it, followed by a more in-depth step-by-step process afterward.

-The process for connecting a keyboard into your computer and DAW is identical for nearly all of them nowadays.
-However, as I just demonstrated above, with Apple and other laptop makers opting for USB-C, you may have to purchase a USB-C to USB Adapter (on Amazon) sooner or later because most new manufacturers are using USB-C. Anyway, let’s dive into it down below.
+The process for connecting a keyboard to your computer and DAW is identical for nearly all of them nowadays.
+However, you’ll probably have to buy a USB-C to USB Adapter (on Amazon) sooner or later because most new manufacturers are using USB-C. Anyway, let’s dive into it down below.